Fedimint-Prediction-Markets/webimint-rs-prediction-markets/docs/usage/README.md

 ![](./assets/view_market3.png)

 The next section of the market page has an outcome selector.
 This decides which price chart is shown in the candlestick chart just below as well as which outcome new orders are created on.
-The candelstick chart also has a selector for the time interval you would like to view.
+The candlestick chart also has a selector for the time interval you would like to view.

 ![](./assets/view_market4.png)

-The last section of the market page gives you the ability to create new orders as well as view your created orders statuses and a general summary of your market position.
+The last section of the market page gives you the ability to create new orders as well as view your created orders statuses.
+A general summary of your market position is also shown.